ExamProCo/fast-author/README.md

 # Fast Author 🚀

-Improve productivity when creating written articles **specific for tech tutorials involving lots screenshots**.
+Improve productivity when creating written articles **specific for tech tutorials involving lots of screenshots**.

 * quick editing of images and assest management
 * publisher preview